Nader Talebzadeh: Conference organizing

 Talebzadeh was a key organizer of several controversial conferences, including the International Conference to Review the Global Vision of the Holocaust (2006), the International Conference on Hollywoodism (2011–2013) and the New Horizon Conference (2013–2019).

-U.S. federal government accused Talebzadeh of working closely with the Islamic Revolutionary Guard Corps (IRGC) and traveling across the world to recruit assets for the Quds Force under cover of inviting guests to conferences.
+The U.S. federal government accused Talebzadeh of working closely with the Islamic Revolutionary Guard Corps (IRGC) and traveling across the world to recruit assets for the Quds Force under cover of inviting guests to conferences.
 Talebzadeh denied allegations of providing the IRGC with information.
-He was nonetheless put on the sanctions list by the U.S. Department of the Treasury in 2019 for "supporting intelligence and cyber targeting of U.S. persons".
+He was put on the sanctions list by the U.S. Department of the Treasury in 2019 for "supporting intelligence and cyber targeting of U.S. persons".

 According to George Michael, Talebzadeh introduced his personal friend Michael Collins Piper to Iranian President Mahmoud Ahmadinejad and the two met on the sidelines of a press conference in the New York City after the latter's speech at the United Nations.
 Piper was then invited to Iran by Ahmadinejad and participated in International Conference to Review the Global Vision of the Holocaust in 2006.
-Other figures personally in touch with Talebzadeh include Aleksandr Dugin, Ibrahim Mousawi, Louis Farrakhan and Catherine Perez-Shakdam.
+Other figures personally acquainted with Talebzadeh include Aleksandr Dugin, Ibrahim Mousawi, Louis Farrakhan, and Catherine Perez-Shakdam.